averell23/chewy_kiqqer/README.md

 [![Code Climate](https://codeclimate.com/github/averell23/chewy_kiqqer.png)](https://codeclimate.com/github/averell23/chewy_kiqqer)
 [![Test Coverage](https://codeclimate.com/github/averell23/chewy_kiqqer/coverage.png)](https://codeclimate.com/github/averell23/chewy_kiqqer)

+# Deprecated: Use chewy builtins

+Chewy now offers several callback mechanisms and builtin support for the most popular background processing systems.
+ChewyKiqqer is no longer compatible with the newest version of chewy and will no longer be maintained.

+I suggest that you just roll with Chewy's defaults.
+Please note that for reliable operation with background queues like sidekiq you *should enable the option to queue on after_commit*.
+Otherwise your jobs may work on outdated data.

+# Description

 This is an alternative update/callback mechanism for [Chewy](https://github.com/toptal/chewy).
 It queues the updates as [Sidekiq](https://github.com/mperham/sidekiq) jobs.

 You can pass backrefs like with the standard chewy mechanism, but the job itself will always receive an array of ids.